 We strive to maintain a safe and secure environment for our patients, visitors and staff.
 Our uniformed officers conduct random patrols of the hospital campuses, answer calls regarding security concerns and provide walking escort services to and from the parking areas upon request.

 AGGRESSIVE BEHAVIOR WILL NOT BE TOLERATED

 This is a healing environment.
+There is zero tolerance for any and all forms of aggression.
 Examples of aggressive behavior include:

 - Physical assault

 - Verbal harassment

 - Abusive language

 - Sexual language

 - Threats